JuliaManifolds/Manifolds.jl/docs/src/examples/manifold.md

 ## [Technical preliminaries](@id manifold-tutorial-prel)

 There are only two small technical things we need to explain at this point.
-First of all our [`Manifold`](@ref)`{𝔽}` has a parameter `𝔽`.
+First of all our [`AbstractManifold`](@ref)`{𝔽}` has a parameter `𝔽`.
 This parameter indicates the [`number_system`](@ref) the manifold is based on, for example `ℝ` for real manifolds.
 It is important primarily for defining bases of tangent spaces.
 See [`SymmetricMatrices`](@ref Main.Manifolds.SymmetricMatrices) as an example of defining both a real-valued and a complex-valued symmetric manifolds using one type.

-Second, a main design decision of `Manifold.jl` is that most functions are implemented as mutating functions, i.e. as in-place-computations.
+Second, a main design decision of `Manifolds.jl` is that most functions are implemented as mutating functions, i.e. as in-place-computations.
 There usually exists a non-mutating version that falls back to allocating memory and calling the mutating one.
 This means you only have to implement the mutating version, _unless_ there is a good reason to provide a special case for the non-mutating one, i.e. because in that case you know a far better performing implementation.

 Let's look at an example.
 The exponential map $\exp_p\colon T_p\mathcal M \to \mathcal M$ that maps a tangent vector $X\in T_p\mathcal M$ from the tangent space at $p\in \mathcal M$ to the manifold.
-The function [`exp`](@ref exp(M::Manifold, p, X)) has to know the manifold `M`, the point `p` and the tangent vector `X` as input, so to compute the resulting point `q` you need to call
+The function [`exp`](@ref exp(M::AbstractManifold, p, X)) has to know the manifold `M`, the point `p` and the tangent vector `X` as input, so to compute the resulting point `q` you need to call

 ```julia
 q = exp(M, p, X)